 Revisions issued in July 2014 replace the existing incurred loss model used for measuring the allowance for credit losses with an expected loss model.
 Changes were also made to the existing classification and measurement model designed primarily to address specific application issues raised by early adopters of the standard.
-They also address the income statement accounting mismatches and shortterm volatility issues which have been identified as a result of the insurance contracts project.
+They also address the income statement accounting mismatches and short- term volatility issues which have been identified as a result of the insurance contracts project.

-The Company elected to defer IFRS 9 until January 1, 2021, as allowed under the amendments to IFRS 4 "Insurance Contracts" outlined above.
+The Company elected to defer IFRS 9 until January 1, 2021 as allowed under IFRS 4 "Insurance Contracts".
 The Company is assessing the impact of this standard.